seanox/review/README.md

 # Changes (Change Log)
-## 1.4.1 20180221 (summary of the current version)
+## 1.4.2 2018xxx (summary of the next version)
-BF: Correction of the preview and continuation when replacing
+BF: Correction when continuing the search
+BF: Correction for patterns with only whitespaces (strn...)

 [Read more](https://raw.githubusercontent.com/seanox/review/master/CHANGES)